SA Hansard 2011-21

 Voluntary Assisted Dying Bill 2020

-The Voluntary Assisted Dying Bill was tabled in the Legislative Council and House of Assembly on December 2, 2020.
+The Voluntary Assisted Dying Bill was originally tabled in both the Legislative Council and House of Assembly on December 2, 2020.
 The VAD Bill was tabled by Hon Kyam Maher (ALP) in the Legislative Council and Dr Susan Close (ALP) in the House of Assembly.

 March 17, May 5, House of Assembly, Second Reading speeches, Bill withdrawn

 May 5, 2021, Legislative Council, Committee stage, Vote on Third Reading, passed 14 votes to 7

 March 31, 2021, Legislative Council, Final Second Reading speeches, Vote on Second Reading, Clause 1

 March 17, 2021, Legislative Council; Second Reading speeches